abardou/covid19/README.md

 ![Italy Stats](img/italy_stats.png)

 The `*_report` functions also provide some dates and numbers about key properties of the predictions, like figures for the current day, or a date for the peak of new infections.
+These numbers are provided with an average (`Avg` column) and a standard deviation (`Std` column) when available, to allow the user to estimate the quality of the predictions.

 ## Data